NoahBardwell/tavern-simulator/README.md

 # Come warm yourself by the hearth!

-This is a project I am creating to practice using cdk version 2 and creating a project structure that enables easy development with aws.
+This is a project I am creating to work on building the ideal aws template.

+Auth Cognito -> ApiGateway (Payload) -> AWS Lambda

-# Install awscli
+## Install awscli
 ```
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 ```